 "The Animal State could be placed somewhere on the rock spectrum between Mastodon and King Crimson"

-The Animal State is a fitting name for this genre-defying one-man band, created by songwriter and multi-instrumentalist Col Mullins.
-Indeed there is something indomitable, something a little wild in the logic and the dark driving energy of his unique blend of alternative and progressive rock.
-Drawing from a wealth of influences, from the classic psychedelic and prog rock acts of the 60s and 70s to the contemporary post rock and progressive metal scenes, The Animal State could be placed somewhere on the rock spectrum between Mastodon and King Crimson—loud, metamorphic and utterly compelling.
+The Animal State is the musical alter-ego for songwriter and multi-instrumentalist Col Mullins.
+With a wealth of influences, including the classic psychedelic and prog rock acts of the 60s and 70s, the alternative rock and grunge era, and more recently the post-rock and progressive metal scenes, The Animal State could be placed somewhere on the rock spectrum between Mastodon and Soundgarden—loud, metamorphic and utterly compelling.

 Hailing from a quiet town near Portsmouth, UK, The Animal State came into being in 2017.
 But its origins went back a little further than that.
 As a child of the nineties, the explosion of the grunge scene left an indelible mark on Col’s musical tastes.
 Like many of his generation, he picked up his first guitar at around the age of fourteen and promptly formed a band with two other school friends.
 The band, which never quite settled on a name, played together for a number of years, developing a large catalogue of original music and performing intimate shows for their friends, until at last school was over and the three members dispersed into the wider world of college education and the nameless band was no more.